Not everyone wants to lose weight, and for various potential reasons, some people wish to do the opposite: gain weight.

 5) Heavy Cream

-However, the classic combination of coffee and heavy cream is a tastier option, and it is just as high in calories too.
+The classic combination of coffee and heavy cream is a tasty option, and it helps to add some extra calories too.

 Although it is mainly a source of concentrated fat, heavy cream still manages to provide a fair amount of nutrients.

-Among these nutrients, heavy cream provides good concentrations of vitamins A and D (7).
+Among these nutrients, heavy cream provides low to moderate amounts of calcium and vitamins A and D (7).

 |100 Grams of Heavy Cream||345 calories|